-Formation of and first meeting with advisory committee should be done before the start of the 2nd year for both MS and PhD students.
-Students are encouraged to schedule regular meetings (i.e. 1-2 times per year) with the full committee and/or with individual committee members for the remainder of their graduate programs.
-These meetings are opportunities for feedback on the program of research and to keep the committee apprised of progress and problems with the research program.
+Formation of, and first meeting with, advisory committee should be done by the end of the second semester for both MS and PhD students.
+Additionally, the Graduate School requires PhD Advisory Committee meetings at least once per year after the student passes the Comprehensive Examination.
+The Graduate Program in Integrative and Systems Biology strongly encourages all MS and PhD students to schedule regular meetings (i.e. 1-2 times per year) with their full committee and/or with individual committee members for the remainder of their graduate program.
+These meetings must be registered with the Graduate Program Coordinator.
+It is the student's responsibility to schedule, run, and register the meetings.
+The importance of these meetings cannot be overstated; they protect the student and advisor from potentially disruptive misunderstandings that arise from lack of communication.